BrainScope Company, Inc.: Technology

-BrainScope is an FDA-cleared, multimodal medical device that provides clinicians with the ability to identify structural (brain bleeds) and functional (concussions) mild traumatic brain injuries (mTBIs) in their patients.
-The device utilizes electroencephalographic (EEG) data, artificial Intelligence, machine learning technology, and cognitive performance and clinical assessments to identify objective markers of mTBI.
+BrainScope is a multimodal medical device that provides clinicians with the ability to identify structural and functional mild traumatic brain injuries (mTBIs) in their patients, such as brain bleeds and concussions.
+It uses electroencephalographic data, artificial intelligence, machine learning technology, cognitive performance and clinical assessments to help identify mTBIs.

-The electroencephalographic (EEG) data that is collected with a disposable electrode headset provides objective biomarkers to both predict the likelihood that a patient's structural brain injury would be visible on a CT scan and assess the likelihood of functional impairment in the brain by comparing the patient's brain function to that of non-head injured individuals.
-BrainScope also includes neurocognitive tests (Procedural Reaction Time & Match to Sample), which are performed by the patient on the device, as well as an extensive library of digitized concussion assessments.
-This technology could help clinicians rapidly test for brain bleeds and concussions in the Emergency Department, Urgent Care settings as well as on the sidelines and battlefields.
+The electroencephalographic data that is collected with a disposable electrode headset provides objective biomarkers to both predict the likelihood that a patient's structural brain injury would be visible on a CT scan and assess the likelihood of functional impairment in the brain by comparing the patient's brain function to that of non-head injured individuals.
+BrainScope also uses neurocognitive tests (Procedural Reaction Time & Match to Sample), which are performed by the patient on the device, as well as using a library of digitized concussion assessments.

 An independent validation trial conducted using BrainScope determined that the device's sensitivity to "≥1 mL of blood was ...
 98.6%" and that its accurate CT-scan predictions can lead to a "potential reduction in the number of head C.T. scans in the Emergency Department by 31%."

 BrainScope's technology was created through 28 clinical studies at over 90 clinical sites spanning over a decade, contributing to 32 investigator-initiated peer-review journal articles and resulting in eight FDA clearances.
 BrainScope is FDA cleared as an Rx-only device for use on patients 18–85 years of age who have suffered a mild head injury GCS (Glasgow Coma Scale score of 13-15 and mTBI) within the previous 72 hours for its Structural Injury Classifier (SIC) and Brain Function Index (BFI) algorithms.
-The Concussion Index algorithm is FDA cleared for use on patients 13-25 years of age with a GSC score of 15 and can be used with 72 hours of acute injury, for baseline and throughout recovery.
+The Concussion Index algorithm is FDA cleared for use on patients 13–25 years of age with a GSC score of 15 and can be used with 72 hours of acute injury, for baseline and throughout recovery.
 BrainScope was originally cleared by the FDA as the Ahead 300 under 510(k) K161068 in September 2016.
 Subsequent modifications to device Indications for Use regarding concussion/mTBI capabilities were FDA cleared under 510(k) K181179 in May 2018.

 The company initiated a clinical research study on patients 13–25 years of age in May 2018 as part of its initiative to "introduce a teenage-focused product in the near-term."